UX/UI Design

 • Many users only need to consult a specific part of the document.

 • Some engineers do not have access to the software that generates the embedded system models and rely on the PDF to view them.
-These embedded system models contain information within their components that is essential for the engineers' work.
-Currently, this information is displayed through pages and pages of tables, significantly contributing to the PDF's massive page count.

 • There is no consistent process for document sharing.
 Some teams use a shared folder, while others send documents via email.
-As a result, files are often mistakenly overwritten in the shared folder or get lost among countless emails.

 • Some engineers still need offline access to the documents due to the lack of internet connectivity in remote locations where vehicle testing is conducted.